 Memphis Area Transit Authority (MATA) public buses leave regularly for the city centre from a bus station near Terminal C, and there are also services to many out-of-town destinations.
-Taxis are available outside the terminal building.
-Car rental companies are represented at the airport; free telephones are available in the baggage claim areas to phone for a complimentary shuttle service to take passengers to the desired rental car company.
+Taxis are available outside the terminal buildings.
+Some hotels provide shuttle services and some shuttle companies serve the wider area.
+Car rental companies are represented at the airport.

 Tel: +1 901 922 8000.

-Taxis are available outside terminal B baggage claim area at the ground level.
-A taxi from the airport to the city centre will cost about US$23 and take approximately 20 minutes, depending on traffic.
-Passengers may negotiate the fare for destinations outside of the city limits.
+Taxis are available outside the Terminal B baggage claim area on the ground level.
+A taxi from the airport to the city centre will cost about $30 and takes approximately 20 minutes, depending on traffic.

 There are numerous restaurants, bars and cafes and a variety of shops, including an Elvis gift shop.
-The International Travel Insurance and Business Service Center, located by Ticket Lobby B, provides a variety of services to business travellers including foreign currency and travellers cheque exchange, travel insurance and fax and photocopy services.
-24-hour ATMs are located in Ticket Lobby B next to the Aviation Historical Room and American Express has an Express Cash Machine for travellers cheques located in Concourse B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.
+The International Business Service Center, located by Ticket Lobby B, provides a variety of services to business travellers including foreign currency and travellers cheque exchange, travel insurance and fax and photocopy services.
+24-hour ATMs are located in Ticket Lobby B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.

 Parking at Memphis International Airport is free for the first 30 minutes.
-Short-term parking is $2 for the first hour, and $1 every 30 minutes thereafter up to $21 per day.
-Long-term parking has a similar pricing structure, with an $11 daily rate.
+Short-term parking is $2 for the first hour, and $1 every 30 minutes thereafter up to $24 per day.
+Long-term parking has a similar pricing structure, with a $15 daily rate.
 Economy parking is $1 for the first 90 minutes, and $6 per day.